vguhesan/MyThinkPondSource/content/post/2019-09-05-Handling-PostgreSQL-TimeScale-Hypertable-Column-Changes.md

 TRUNCATE TABLE SmartDiskMetrics;

 # This will be free of any constraints
-# When you run "\d+ SmartDiskMetrics", your table will not have any Child table references to hypertables
+# When you run "\d+ SmartDiskMetrics", your table will not have any Child table references to hyper-tables
 {{</highlight >}}

 #### Step-3: Convert table column